Spinelli's Law Library Reference Shelf

 For more information on the Electronic GreenSlips service and its features, please contact your sales representative or contact us at firstname.lastname@example.org.

-This section contains more than 340 legal dictionaries, including:
+This section contains hundreds of legal dictionaries, including:

 - Black’s Law Dictionary 1st (1891) and 2nd (1910) eds., by Henry Campbell Black